Cypher1/tako/README.md

 ## Installation

-Htriple can be installed using `cabal install Htriple` but I do not recommend doing so at this time.
+Tako can be installed using `cabal install Tako` but I do not recommend doing so at this time.

 ## Contributing